movementlabsxyz/movement_interop_demo/README.md

 6. Execute the transaction created in step 4 using the EVM wallet.
 7. Check whether the multisig account has voted successfully.

-## Steps for `move-to-evm.js`
+## Steps for `aptosvm-to-mevm.js`

 1. Create a NumberRegistry.sol contract using the EVM wallet.
-2. Call the setNumber function of the NumberRegistry contract using the Move wallet.
+2. Call the setNumber function of the NumberRegistry contract using the Move wallet or using the Move Contract(you must compile the and publish the move package as the demo contract in move-contract).
 3. Check whether the number is set successfully.

 ## Note